Annamalai (2002 TV series)

 Annamalai is an Indian Tamil-language soap opera that aired Monday through Friday on Sun TV from 21 February 2002 to 21 January 2005.

-This 757-episode series starred Sivakumar, Radhika Sarathkumar, Jyothi Lakshmi, Kuyili, Viji Chandrasekhar, Ponvannan, Shanmugasundaram, Ajay Rathnam, Devadarshini, Shyam Ganesh, Vijay Adhiraj and Deepa Venkat.
+This 757-episode series starred Sivakumar and Radhika Sarathkumar.
 It was produced by Radaan Mediaworks Radhika and directed by C.J.
 Bhaskar and Sundar K. Vijayan.
 It was dubbed into Telugu as Sivayya and broadcast on Gemini TV.

 Plot

 The story involves the long-term dispute between the two families who are considered as rivals for the ownership of Azhvarkurichi's Annamalaiyar temple for many generations.
-The Annamalaiyar family’s patriarch is Pattalathar alias Ammaiyappa and Gandhimathi is the matriarch of Ratnagiri family.
+The Annamalaiyar family’s patriarch is Pattalathar alias Ammaiyappan and Gandhimathi is the matriarch of Ratnagiri family.
 Annamalai is the only daughter of Pattalathar and he named her after the temple's deity.
 The reason of rivalry between Pattalathar's family and Ratnagiri's family is because, one of Gandhimathi's ancestor had lost the temple's ownership in gambling to the Pattalathar family.
+Gandhimathi also misunderstands that Pattalathar is the reason behind her husband’s untimely demise.
 Since then, the two families fight for the temple.
+Pattalathar remains as the temple head, while Gandhimathi chooses not to enter the temple as long as she gets its authority.

 The trouble unfolds when Ulaganathan (Gandhimadhi's son and heir to the property) falls in love with Annamalai.
 Using this opportunity, Gandhimadhi demands the Pattalathar's family to transfer the property deeds of the Annamalaiyar temple to her family after which Ulaganathan will marry Annamalai.
 Thavasi the eldest son of Pattalathar is the one who holds the deeds of the Annamalaiyar temple.
 For his sister Annamalais happiness, Thavasi promises to transfer the deeds of Annamalaiyar temple to Gandhimadhi's family without the knowledge of Pattalathar.

 After which Ulaganathan and Annamalai are married.
 Then the serial takes a turn when a murder occurs in their village and with schemes of Bhargavi, who is Gandhimathi's servant, Annamalai faces a series of hurdles and problems, but still loves and cares for her family.

 On the other hand, Gomathinayagam and Shanthi are siblings and the illegitimate children of Pattalathar.
 They vow vengeance on Pattalathar and his family as the latter had deserted them due to several misunderstandings with their mother Thangamma.
 Shanthi also falls in love with Ulaganathan one-sidedly mistaking his genuine care for love.
 She vows to separate Annamalai and Ulaganathan due to her obsession for him.
 Gomathi is married to Valliammai alias Valli, the younger sister of Ulaganathan who is a childish and immature woman by nature.